fabioc-aloha/Spotify/README.md

 "Teach me about Renaissance art"
 "I want to learn web development"
 "Deploy professional role: Technical Writer"
+"Apply The Alex Method for legendary status achievement"
 ```

 The NEWBORN architecture will: